poppy-project/poppy-docs/en/programming/python.md

 that can be easily access using *poppy.motors* and *poppy.sensors*.
 As soon as the robot object is created it automatically starts synchronization loops which will ensure that the last available value are received/sent to the robot.

-> Note: The servomotors that are used in Poppy robots can be seen as both motors and sensors.
+> **Note**  Servomotors that are used in Poppy robots can be seen as both motors and sensors.
 Indeed, on top of being "simple" motors, they also provide multiple sensing information: their current position, speed and load but also their temperature, the current used...
 Yet, for simplification they are only available under the motor category.

 #### Get data from your robot